<?xml version="1.0" encoding="utf-8" standalone="yes"?>

 <category>links</category>

-<description>&amp;#x1f3ac; If you’re too lazy to read the articles below, this video is for you.
-It’s a short and concise explanation of what Consistent Hashing is and how it works.
+&lt;p&gt;&amp;#x1f3ac; If you’re too lazy to read the articles below, this video is for you.
+It’s a short and concise explanation of what Consistent Hashing is and how it works.&lt;/p&gt;

-&amp;#x1f4da; This week I decided to focus on Consistent Hashing.
+&lt;p&gt;&amp;#x1f4da; This week I decided to focus on Consistent Hashing.
 I’ve been hearing about this topic for a while now, but I never really found the time to dig deeper.
-Consistent Hashing is an important algorithm used to horizontally scale and manage distributed systems.</description>
+Consistent Hashing is an important algorithm used to horizontally scale and manage distributed systems.
+It is usually explained in the context of sharded systems, but it can be applied in many other scenarios, like load balancing, routing algorithms and more.&lt;/p&gt;</description>

 </item>